-It is a common phenomenon that the greatest artists and inventors are often not recognized right away for their creations.
+It is a common phenomenon that the greatest artists and inventors are often not sufficiently recognized during their lifetime for their creations.
 Often it is only after they pass away that their efforts are recognized as the masterpieces they are.
 I feel that the works of the Rev. Walter Hawkins may be such an example.

 When King Saul of the Old Testament was troubled and was feeling far from God, he would often call for the young David to come and play his harp and sing songs about Jehovah.
 This would drive away all the evil thoughts and self-pitying feelings from Saul, and restore the sense of confidence and faith in God that he so badly needed.